 First impressions can mean everything to prospective tenants.
 When they arrive on-site for their first tour, it’s important to make sure that you are more than prepared.
-Here are some tips for making a lasting impression:

 - Meet your prospects at the door.
-Don’t wait for them to peek into your office while you’re finishing last minute e-mails.
-Your anticipation will show them they are well-worth your time.
+Don’t wait for them to peek into your office while you’re finishing last-minute e-mails.
+Your anticipation will show them they are well worth your time.

 - Be sure to thank your prospects for coming out to visit.
 Let them know you understand you’re taking time out of their day.